Ga. Appeals Court Sets Arguments in Trump Bid to Boot DA Willis From Case

-The Georgia Court of Appeals has docketed oral arguments in Donald Trump's effort to disqualify Fulton County DA Fani Willis from Trump's ongoing election interference case -- signaling the criminal case itself won't be tried before the Nov.
+The Georgia Court of Appeals has docketed oral arguments in former President Donald Trump's effort to disqualify Fulton County District Attorney Fani Willis from Trump's ongoing election interference case – signaling the criminal case itself won't be tried before the Nov.
 5 election.

 The tentative date for those oral arguments was set for Oct.
 4, according to an Axios report.
 The docketing was first reported by the Atlanta Journal-Constitution on Monday.

-Axios described the timetable as a win for former President Trump, who has been trying to push for delays across four separate criminal indictments until after the November election against incumbent Joe Biden.
+Axios described the timetable as a win for Trump, who has been trying to push for delays across four separate criminal indictments until after the November election against incumbent Joe Biden.

 Fulton County Superior Judge Scott McAfee rebuked Willis in March for a "tremendous lapse in judgment," but ruled she could stay on the case if Wade withdrew.
 He did just that the same day.